Cheyanne turions: Biography

 Cheyanne Turions was born in High Prairie, Alberta.

 Turions studied philosophy at the University of British Columbia before pursuing a Masters of Visual Studies in 2016 from the John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto.
 While a student in Toronto she was awarded the 2014 Award for Emerging Curator of Contemporary Canadian Art.
 At the time of, award jury member Daina Augaitis explained that turions' "curatorial vision stands out for being highly considered and articulated, as well as being relevant, provocative, risky and ambitious."

 Turions was previously the curator at SFU Galleries and earlier the Director of Education and Public Programs at the Vancouver Art Gallery where she curated FUSE: A Conjuring.
 Previously she was the artistic director for Trinity Square Video and an independent writer and curator based in Toronto, Canada.
 She has worked on the Wood Land School project with Duane Linklater, Tanya Lukin Linklater, and Walter Scott at the SBC Gallery of Contemporary Art.
 The collaboration included a symposium that occurred at Or Gallery in 2016.

-Controversy
+Ethnic identity

+On February 8, 2021, Turions published a statement on her blog noting that, while she had previously identified as having "mixed settler and Indigenous ancestry" out of a belief that her maternal grandfather was "French and Ojibway", she was now choosing to identify as "a settler with some Ojibway ancestry to whom connections have been fractured due to violence, shame and racism".
+She asserted that she made this change to acknowledge that she did not "[grow] up within Indigenous culture" nor was she "claimed by a specific Indigenous community".
+Turion again updated her blog on March 10, 2021, noting that she was unable "to find corroborating documentation for my family’s claims to Indigenous ancestry", and was therefore publicly changing her self-identification from mixed ancestry to settler.